vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ---

+## Acknowledgments

+The author gratefully acknowledges Robert Fichter, Ph.D. of Jet IP for his meticulous verification of each jurisdiction implementation in IPFLang, ensuring dollar-accurate calculations across all supported patent offices.
+Special thanks to Adrian Ivan, M.Sc., of Storya Soft for comprehensive end-to-end application testing, and to Cătălin Bălășcuță for his valuable contributions in implementing recurring fee calculation patterns and supporting Fichter's validation work.

 ## Data Availability Statement

 The IPFLang reference implementation, including all example files and test suite, is available under GPLv3 at https://github.com/vbocan/IPFLang.